archelogos/CarND-Advanced-Lane-Lines/README.md

 In this project it is necessary to go one step further applying some image transformation as well as other techniques to the video frames to detect the lane lines in a better way.

-The goal of this project is to develop a pipeline that processes a video stream from a camera mounted on the front of a car, and output an modified video identifying:
+The goal of this project is to develop a pipeline that processes a video stream from a camera mounted on the front of a car, and returns an modified video identifying:

 * The positions of the lane lines
 * The location of the vehicle relative to the center of the lane